databricks/koalas/README.md

 ### What's the project's status?
 This project is currently in beta and is rapidly evolving.
+We plan to do weekly releases at this stage.
 You should expect the following differences:

  - some functions may be missing (see the [Contributions](#Contributions) section)